Did you ever start reading one blog post and then it took you to another one and then another…

 a) As we showed above, you can do a search using a hashtag in Feedly and it will display external sites related to the term you search for.

-You can then add this subscription to your category or create a new category.
+You can then add this subscription to your feed or create a new feed.

-b) You can select the ‘add content’ option (top left of Feedly) and this brings up a search box where you can search through millions of news sources.
+b) You can select the ‘add content’ option (bottom left of Feedly) and this brings up a search box where you can search through millions of news sources.

 c) You can import feeds that you may have from other RSS reader applications.
 You will need to export the feeds into a format called ‘OPML’, which is a list of the feeds you have subscribed to before, and then import them into Feedly.